HL7/fhir-eyecare-ig/input/pagecontent/terminology.md

 ### Ophthalmic ValueSets
-* [Ophthalmic Body Site](ValueSet-body-site-eye.html) - Eye region body sites
+* [Observation Status](ValueSet-observation-final-status.html) -Describes whether a recorded observation is either final or amended
-* [Restricted Observation Status](ValueSet-observation-final-status.html) - only final observation states
+* [Ophthalmic anatomical location](ValueSet-body-site-eye.html) - Describes the ophthalmic structure being referenced
-* [Ophthalmic Body Structure Qualifiers](ValueSet-qualifiers.html) - qualifiers for body structure
+* [Ophthalmic anatomical location qualifiers](ValueSet-qualifiers.html) - Describes the relative locality of an ocular anatomical region (either a whole structure, or particular region within one)

 ### Observation ValueSets
 * [Observable Entity Codes](ValueSet-observable-entities.html) - Codes to be used for Observation.code